 Are there any interesting insights you’ve learned about the carrier-retailer relationship?
 How can they create better relationships with one another?

 They have a tough time communicating with each other.
-With email, it’s tough weeding through what the most important issues are, and it’s hard to analyze your emails later.
+With email, it’s hard weeding through what the most important issues are, and it’s hard to analyze your emails later.
 You can’t make data-driven decisions when you’re communicating that way!
 As an alternative, some will use spreadsheets, which is a very manual process for the person creating them.
 They can’t pull data often – maybe once a quarter – because it is so time-consuming.

 That makes it tough for carriers, too.
-I hope that improving the visibility technology will give us better data quality for KPIs, which will result in better outcomes for consumers.
+I hope that improving the technology will give us better data quality for KPIs, which will result in better outcomes for consumers.

 Are there any other pain points that surprised you along the way?